isa-group/botica-lib-java/docs/0-index.md

 7. **[Payload serializers and deserializers](7-payload-serializers-and-deserializers.md)**:
    Understand how Botica automatically converts Java objects to string payloads and back, and how to implement custom serializers and deserializers for complex data formats.
+8. **[Running your bot](8-running-your-bot.md)**: A step-by-step guide to building your bot into a Docker image and deploying it within a Botica environment using the Botica Director.

 ## Botica Platform Documentation